-Diving in sea water off the Berlegas means learning in waters with good visibility.
-It also means being able to enjoy sunshine on the surface.
+Diving in seawater off the Berlegas means learning in waters with good visibility.
+It also means being able to enjoy the sunshine on the surface.
 Not being too far from home makes this a viable alternative to learning in a swimming pool in the United Kingdom. .

-Peniche’s old town has a sixteenth century fortress and, seemingly, more fish restaurants than Portugal has recipes for preparing cod, which is known as bacalhau in Portuguese.
+Peniche’s old town has a sixteenth-century fortress and, seemingly, more fish restaurants than Portugal has recipes for preparing cod, which is known as bacalhau in Portuguese.
 The town is an attractive place to relax on evenings.
-None of the local barkeepers disturb the foreign visitors poring over PADI manuals while nursing a glass of wine, so learning here can be combined with an energising short break.
+None of the local barkeepers disturb foreign visitors poring over PADI manuals while nursing a glass of wine, so learning here can be combined with an energising short break.

 Diving at the Berlengas Islands